Shalev-CompBio/pathology-data-standardization/README.md

 **Resources used:**
 OHDSI Athena and SNOMED CT documentation, along with general pathology and oncology references.

+**Tools and techniques:**
+Implemented in Python using Pandas for data manipulation and regular expressions and keyword-based rules for extraction from multilingual free text (Hebrew and English).

 **Handling ambiguity:**
 Explicit negation handling overrides keyword-based signals.
 Ambiguous or unclear cases are labeled as `UNKNOWN`.
 No inference is made when evidence is insufficient.

 **Challenges encountered:**
-Multilingual free text (Hebrew and English), inconsistent terminology, and mixed structured and unstructured content within the same sample.
+Multilingual free text, inconsistent terminology, and mixed structured and unstructured content within the same sample.

 The minimal dataset was designed specifically to support clinical questions related to tumor location, behavior, and morphology, as demonstrated in the query validation section.